gravityrail/gpt4-turbo-minipupper2-ros2-humble/README.md

 ```bash
 cd <your_ws>/src/gpt4-turbo-minipupper2-ros2-humble/gpt_status/gpt_status
 ```
 2. Set your desired configurations, such as the GPT-4 or GPT-3.5-turbo model, system_prompt, and other attributes.
-Fill in the relevant configuration details for AWS and OpenAI that you obtained earlier.
+Fill in the relevant configuration details for OpenAI that you obtained earlier.
 ```bash
 sudo nano gpt_config.py
 ```